Trail Construction at Bluffside Farm

 In the summer of 2020 work began on an ambitious project to build nearly a mile of trail across VLT’s Bluffside Farm in Newport, including a boardwalk and bridge over Scott’s Cove on Lake Memprehmagog.

-When completed in 2021, that trail will link with trails to the north and south of the farm, creating a seven-mile car-free experience for bikers, runners, skiers and more.
-And, the entire path will be accessible to people with disabilities.
+In September 2021 the work was completed.
+The new trail links with trails to the north and south of the farm, creating a seven-mile car-free experience for bikers, runners, skiers and more.
+And, the entire path is accessible to people with disabilities.

 Trail Overview & Map